Hans Niemann is accused of cheating in more than 100 chess games. He plays in St. Louis this week

 The trickle of information about the cheating scandal wracking elite chess turned into a deluge Tuesday night, when Chess.com said it believes Hans Niemann, a 19-year-old grandmaster, cheated in more than 100 games.

 The tournament, streaming games on YouTube and Twitch, has $250,000 in prize money at stake.
 Play begins each day at 2 p.m.
 ET and will run for the next two weeks.
-In his first match, Niemann is slated to face 15-year-old Christopher Woojin Yoo.
+In his first match, Niemann beat 15-year-old Christopher Woojin Yoo with play that chess writer Dennis Monokroussos described as "something less than computer-like perfection."

 When contacted by NPR, neither Niemann nor tournament organizers offered a comment on Wednesday.